zenasalves/Shell-Joystick-Installer/README.md

 $ ./joystick.sh

-For make sure you joystick it is installed displug it from the USB entering, put it again and run:
+For make sure your joystick it is installed, displug it from the USB entering, put it again and run:

 $ dmesg